bwt-dev/bwt/README.md

 ### Electrum-only mode

-If you're only interested in the Electrum server, you may disable the HTTP API server and web hooks support by building bwt with `--no-default-features --features electrum` or using the `shesek/bwt:electrum` docker image.
+If you're only interested in the Electrum server, you may disable the HTTP API server by building bwt with `--no-default-features --features electrum`, using the `shesek/bwt:electrum` docker image, or downloading the `electrum_only` pre-built binary.

 This removes several large dependencies and disables the `track-spends` database index (which is not needed for the electrum server).

-### Real-time updates
+### Real-time indexing

 By default, bwt will query bitcoind for new blocks/transactions every 5 seconds.
 This can be adjusted with `--poll-interval <seconds>`.